robilouis/Celeste-PCG/README.md

 # Celeste-PCG

-Master Thesis on PCG applied to level generation for the platformer Celeste
+Master Thesis project on PCG applied to level generation for the platformer Celeste

 ## Cskeleston